W5: An undercover probe of Canadian garages

 What can you do?
 A lot of places offer free or cheap inspections.
 Take advantage of that.
 If you get an outlandish estimate or just have a bad feeling, go somewhere else and see if they have the same opinion.
 It's a bit of a hassle, but it could save you hundreds of dollars.

 Or you could enroll in a mechanic's course and install a hoist in your driveway.
-Though your neighbors might not be so impressed.
+Though your neighbours might not be so impressed.